zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit-settypedefprops-method.md

 ## <a name="parameters"></a>Parameter
  `td`
- [in] Ein `mdTypeDef` Token abgerufen wird, aus der ursprünglichen Aufruf von [IMetaDataEmit:: DefineTypeDef](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-definetypedef-method.md).
+ [in] An `mdTypeDef` token obtained from original call to [IMetaDataEmit::DefineTypeDef](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-definetypedef-method.md).

  `dwTypeDefFlags`
- [in] `TypeDef` Attribute.
-Dies ist eine Bitmaske der `CorTypeAttr` Werte.
+ [in] `TypeDef` attributes.
+This is a bitmask of `CorTypeAttr` values.

  `tkExtends`
- [in] Die `mdToken` der Basisklasse.
-Abgerufen aus einem vorherigen Aufruf von [IMetaDataEmit:: DefineImportType](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-defineimporttype-method.md), oder `null`.
+ [in] The `mdToken` of the base class.
+Obtained from a previous call to [IMetaDataEmit::DefineImportType](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-defineimporttype-method.md), or `null`.

  `rtkImplements[]`
- [in] Ein Array von Token für die Schnittstellen, die dieser Typ implementiert.
-Diese `mdTypeRef` Token abgerufen werden, mithilfe von [IMetaDataEmit:: DefineImportType](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-defineimporttype-method.md).
-Das letzte Element des Arrays muss `mdTokenNil`.
+ [in] An array of tokens for the interfaces that this type implements.
+These `mdTypeRef` tokens are obtained using [IMetaDataEmit::DefineImportType](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-defineimporttype-method.md).
+The last element of the array is must be `mdTokenNil`.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MSCorEE.dll verwendet
+ **Library:** Used as a resource in MSCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]